 Kevin works with individuals, couples, and multi-generational families to achieve their charitable goals.
 He also partners with professional advisors to help fundholders determine which assets to give and when, which giving vehicles are most appropriate for their goals, and how best to integrate philanthropy into broader financial and estate plans.
 Before joining the Foundation, Kevin practiced law for six years in the estate planning group at Maslon LLP and, most recently, worked as a trust advisor at Northern Trust.
 He earned his B.S.B.A. from Creighton University and his J.D. from William Mitchell College of Law.
 He lives in Greenwood with his wife and loves to golf, ski, and spend time on the water.

-Maggie McCracken brings more than 20 years of experience in both the for-profit and nonprofit sectors.
-She spent over a decade in marketing and strategic planning roles at Target Corporation.
-Most recently, she served as the CEO of The BrandLab, a nonprofit working to support talent of color by removing barriers to marketing and advertising careers in the Midwest.
+Maggie brings more than 20 years of experience in both the for-profit and nonprofit sectors.
+Before joining the Foundation in 2022, she spent over a decade in marketing and strategic planning roles at Target Corporation.
+She then served as the CEO of The BrandLab, a nonprofit working to support talent of color by removing barriers to marketing and advertising careers in the Midwest.
 Maggie is passionate about connecting resources to propel missions.
 She’s a first-generation college graduate with a bachelor’s degree in journalism from Indiana University.
 Maggie and her husband have two teenage daughters.
 Outside of work, Maggie loves being with family and friends, time outdoors, and quiet mornings with coffee.

-Paul strategizes with existing and prospective donors and their professional advisors to inspire impactful philanthropy.
+Paul strategizes with existing and prospective fundholders and their professional advisors to inspire impactful philanthropy.
 He also leads the Minneapolis Climate Action and Racial Equity Fund and Foundation partnerships related to social finance innovation and environmental justice.
 Before joining the Foundation in 2018, he spent seven years as a major gifts and planned giving officer at Minnesota Public Radio/American Public Media and five years in development at Macalester College, his alma mater.
 Outside of work, you can find him chasing his children, playing trumpet professionally, or walking his boxer, Sonny.

 Teresa provides the Senior Vice President of Philanthropic Services and his team with project management, operations, and logistical support.
 She serves as a liaison between internal and external stakeholders, fundholders, and Trustees of the Minneapolis Foundation.
 Before joining the Foundation, she served as Operations Program Manager at the Healthy Building Network, and before that was Executive Assistant to the Vice President of Housing Development at Aeon.
 Teresa has over 20 years of experience in administration, information technology, and marketing in the nonprofit and for-profit sectors and is a certified Scrum Master.
 She considers herself a lifelong learner and is an avid knitter, dog enthusiast, and lover of the outdoors.